ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_applications.md

 ## [Master Slave](#master-slave)

-In this example, if the user is holding the master OpenManipulator, the slave OpenManipulator moves like master robot.
-Recording mode allows you to save the trajectory as you move the master OpenManipulator and play it back to the slave OpenManipulator.
+In this example, if the user is holding the master OpenManipulator, the slave OpenManipulator-X moves like master robot.
+Recording mode allows you to save the trajectory as you move the master OpenManipulator-X and play it back to the slave OpenManipulator.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kTS3Yx75mLo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>